 To be the change I want to see in the world - this is certainly the quote from Gandhi that has had the greatest impact on me personally.
 I want to be part of the solution to the social and ecological problems of our time - and not be a causative part of these problems.
 This may not happen overnight - but it can be done step by step.

 Finally, here are some further articlesthat may also be able to take you a step further:

 - All 30 human rights

 Do you have any questions or suggestions?
-Or can you think of other stirring sayings by Mahatma Gandhi?
-Then feel free to write them to me in the comments.
+Or can you think of any other rousing sayings by Mahatma Gandhi?
+Then feel free to write them in the comments.